WingZLeung/TTDS/README.md

 - train Grad-TTS with dysarthric data, and use the trained model to synthesise dysarthric data
 - evaluate test samples

+The model checkpoints, synthesised samples and evaluation scripts will be saved in OUTPUT_DIR/Grad-TTS_TORGO.

 Use:
 ```
 cd TTDS/dataset